thisisshi/site/_posts/2015-07-22-building-a-modern-apple-extended-keyboard.markdown

 ##### The PCB and Plate #####

-Originally, I had planned on handwiring the board together, using diodes and spare wire to connect each switch individually. thankfully, Hasu on geekhack started a group buy for his Alps64 PCB which I immediatly jumped on.
+Originally, I had planned on handwiring the board together, using diodes and spare wire to connect each switch individually. thankfully, Hasu on geekhack started a group buy for his Alps64 PCB which I immediately jumped on.
 As that was going into production and people were placing their orders, geekhacker nubbinator also set up a group buy for a stainless steel AEKII plate which I also joined as well.

 ##### Putting it all together #####

 To finally assemble everything, all I had to do was solder the through-hole diodes that Hasu included, and install the switches on the plate and solder those in.
 All in all, the total time that was required was probably around a few hours.
 Now, it was time for the fun part.

-Arguably, the best part of using a TMK compatible controller is the ability to create up to 32 custom layers on the board, all accessable through certain key combinations.
+Arguably, the best part of using a TMK compatible controller is the ability to create up to 32 custom layers on the board, all accessible through certain key combinations.
 This was my first time writing custom firmware for the keyboard and writing layouts was some of the easiest programming I've done in a long time.
 For those that aren't at all familiar with programming this could pose a challenge but luckily to get up and running it really doesn't require a whole lot of expertise.

 [AEKII Plate Group Buy](https://geekhack.org/index.php?topic=71416.0)